Breastfeeding your baby – the first week

 Breastfeeding might be the most natural thing in the world – but it is also a skill you need to learn.
 Find out all you need to know about feeding your baby in the first week of life.

 Just like learning to ride a bike or playing a musical instrument, nobody should expect to ‘just know’ how to breastfeed.
-Like many aspects of feeding your baby – it’s a learning curve.
+Like many aspects of infant feeding – it’s a learning curve.

-Associate Professor Rachel Laws, from Deakin’s Institute for Physical Activity and Nutrition (IPAN), says breastfeeding is the way nature intended for mums to feed their babies, but that doesn’t mean it will come naturally.
+Associate Professor Rachel Laws, from Deakin’s Institute for Physical Activity and Nutrition (IPAN), says breastfeeding is the way nature intended for babies to be fed, but that doesn’t mean it will come naturally.

 “Like any new skill it can take time to master, with many mums and babies taking around six weeks to figure out what works best for them,” she says.

-“During this time there is a lot of help and resources available to support new mums trying to breastfeed – it’s worth surrounding yourself with all the support you can find to help you.”
+“During this time there is a lot of help and resources available to support new mums trying to breastfeed.”

-Good places to start are the Australian Breastfeeding Association helpline on 1800 686 268, your midwife, maternal and child health nurse or a lactation consultant.
+Good places to start are the Australian Breastfeeding Association helpline on 1800 686 268, a midwife, maternal and child health nurse or a lactation consultant.

 Breastfeeding in the first week – what to expect